Homological properties of $3$-dimensional DG Sklyanin algebras: Homological properties

 where $m_{12}m_{13},m_{11}m_{13},m_{11}m_{12}>0, l_1l_2\neq 0$ and For example, let $l_1=m_{11}=m_{12}=m_{13}=1, l_2=2$, then $Q=\left(

 \right)$ and $\mathcal{A}_{\mathcal{O}_{-1}(k^3)}(Q)$ is a simple example of $3$-dimensional DG Sklyanin algebra, which is not homologically smooth but Koszul. \end{rem}

-By the discussion above, one sees that almost all $3$-dimensional DG Sklyanin algebras are Calabi-Yau DG algebras except one special case.
+By the discussion above, one sees that almost all $3$-dimensional DG Sklyanin algebras are Calabi-Yau DG algebras except a few special cases.
 More precisely, we have the following theorem. \begin{thm} Let $\mathcal{A}$ be a $3$-dimensional DG Sklyanin algebra with $\mathcal{A}^{\#}=S_{a,b,c}$.
-Then $\mathcal{A}$ is not a Calabi-Yau DG algebra if and only if $a=b, c=0$ and $\partial_{\mathcal{A}}$ is defined by
+Then $\mathcal{A}$ is not Calabi-Yau (or not homologically smooth) if and only if one of the two following conditions holds. \begin{enumerate} \item $a=-b, c=0$ and $\partial_{\mathcal{A}}\neq 0$; \item $a=b, c=0$ and $\partial_{\mathcal{A}}$ satisfies $(\clubsuit)$. \end{enumerate} \end{thm} \begin{proof} The `if' part is trivial by Proposition \ref{polydg} and Proposition \ref{ncy}.
+We only need to show the `only if' part.
+If the $3$-dimensional DG Sklyanin algebra $\mathcal{A}$ is not Calabi-Yau, then $a=b, c=0$ or $a=-b,c=0$ by Proposition \ref{firstcase}.
+For the case that $a=-b,c=0$, we have $\partial_{\mathcal{A}}=0$ by Proposition \ref{polydg}.
+When $a=b, c=0$, Theorem \ref{diffstr} indicates that $\partial_{\mathcal{A}}$ is determined by a matrix $N\in M_3(k)$ such that